basant20415/Graduation_Project/README.md

 Low latency for alerts.

-##🧠 2.
+### 🧠 2.
 System Design
-Architecture:
+#### Architecture:

-Modular design with subsystems:
+#### Modular design with subsystems:

 AI Subsystem (YOLO).

-V2V Communication (ESP32 via ESP-NOW).
+V2V Communication (ESP32 to other ESP32 via ESP-NOW).

-V2C Communication (AWS IoT Core).
+V2C Communication (Raspberry Pi to AWS IoT Core via MQTT).

-Flask Server (Map + MongoDB).
+OpenStreetMap (flask + MongoDB).

-Technology Stack:
+#### Technology Stack:

 Raspberry Pi (Python/C++).

-ESP32 (Arduino/C++).
+ESP32 (C/C++).

 AWS IoT Core (MQTT).

 MongoDB Atlas (Cloud DB).

-Flask + Leaflet.js for map UI.
+Flask + Leaflet.js for the map UI.

-Data Flow:
+#### Data Flow:

-Camera detects damage → AI confirms → GPS adds location.
+The camera detects damage → YOLO confirms → GPS adds the location.

 Alert sent to:

-Other vehicles (via UART).
+1- Other vehicles (via ESP-NOW).

-AWS (MQTT).
+2- AWS (via MQTT).

-Database (MongoDB).
+3- Database (MongoDB).

 Map updated via Flask API.

-##💻 3.
+### 💻 3.
 Implementation
-Programming Languages:
+#### Programming Languages:

-C++ (main app + MQTT).
+C++ (main app + MQTT + raspberrypi to esp32 ).

 Python (Flask, AI inference).

 JavaScript (Leaflet.js map).

+#### Software Integration:

+When the Raspberry Pi detects road damage using camera and YOLOv12,it sends alert to:

+1-ESP32 (main vehicle) using UART, then the main vehicle sends the alert to the other ESP32 (other vehicle) using ESP-NOW.

+2-aws iot core using mqtt ,then aws iot core sends the alert to government agencies (our gmail as a simulation).

+3-mongodb atlas ,then these damages are shown as markers on the map.

-Hardware Integration:
+#### Hardware Integration:

 YOLO runs on Pi + webcam.

+Raspberrypi to ESP32 (main vehicle) using uart.

-ESP32 UART code for V2V.
+ESP32 to other ESP32 (other car) using ESP-NOW for V2V.

-Secure communication (TLS + AWS certs).

-Key Files:
+#### Key Files:

+main.cpp:listens to GPS data, checks for road damage detection, records the GPS location, and triggers communication subsystems (V2V, V2C, and Map) to send and visualize alerts.

-main.cpp: Reads AI + GPS + sends MQTT.
+aws.cpp: Reads AI + GPS files then send alert to aws iot core.

-flask_server.py: Receives data + renders map.

-ESP32_rx.ino: Receives via UART.
+Esp32_To_Esp32/v2v.c: sends alert to the other vehicle using ESP-NOW.

+uart.cpp:reads detected road damage from a file and sends it over UART to an ESP32 for further V2V communication.

+Other-Vehcile/v2v.c:receive ESP-NOW messages.

+request.py:gets damage location then sends it to the server via post request.

+app.py:saves the damage on mongo db atlas then sends all the damages to map.html file.

+map.html: add the damages on the map.

-Security:
+#### Security:

 TLS encryption.

 IoT policies and certificates.

-##🧪 4.
+### 🧪 4.
 Testing
-Unit Testing:
+#### Unit Testing:

 AI detection accuracy.